 Most people make a full recovery and can return to normal activities.

-The fissure can come back.
+The fissure can come back, so you may need further treatment.

 The operation and treatment information on this page is published under license by Healthdirect Australia from EIDO Healthcare Australia and is protected by copyright laws.
 Other than for your personal, non-commercial use, you may not copy, print out, download or otherwise reproduce any of the information.
 The information should not replace advice that your relevant health professional would give you.